 Lightly grease a 23 cm round spring release cake tin and line with half of the filo, brushing each sheet with melted butter.

 Spread in the green mixture evenly and fold the filo sheets over the mixture, allowing them to hang over the tin’s edge.

 Cover with the remaining pastry, brushing each sheet lightly with butter first.
 Trim the excess all round or tack them in the sides.

 Spread the remaining butter and milk over the surface.

 Use a sharp knife to cut the top 4 layers of filo only into square or lozenge pieces, approximately 5×10 cm.

 Bake the pie for 50-60 minutes, until crisp and golden.

-Eat hot ot cold with a crispy salad and plenty of strained yoghurt.
+Eat hot to cold with a crispy salad and plenty of strained yogurt.